 We may occasionally make changes to this Policy.

-When we make material changes to this Policy, we’ll provide you with a prominent notice as appropriate under the circumstances, for example by displaying a prominent notice or by sending you an email.
+When we make material changes to this Policy, we’ll provide you with a prominent notice as appropriate under the circumstances, for example by displaying a prominent notice or by emailing you.
 We may notify you in advance.
 Please, therefore, make sure you read any such notice carefully.

 Thank you for reading our Privacy Notice.
 If you have any questions about this Notice please contact our Data Protection Officer at firstname.lastname@example.org.